ocaml/dune/doc/stanzas/cram.rst

       - The dependencies must be specified to guarantee that they're visible to the test when running it.

-      The following introduces a dependency on ``foo.exe`` on all cram tests in this directory:
+      The following introduces a dependency on ``foo.exe`` on all Cram tests in this directory:

       .. code:: dune